Hope of Israel Ministries (Ecclesia of YEHOVAH):

 YEHOVAH God then said to Israel, "Know therefore that the LORD thy God, he is God, the faithful God, which keepeth covenant and mercy with them that love him and keep his commandments TO A THOUSAND GENERATIONS" (Deuteronomy 7:9).
 The Hebrew word for "generations" here is dor and literally means "ages," "generations," "revolutions."

 In the Bible, one of the key definitions of a "generation" is found in Numbers 14.
-The generation of Israelites that came out of Egypt were faithless and disobedient, and feared to go into the Promised Land and fight the Canaanites (Num.
-13:21-33).
-They rebelled against Moses and against YEHOVAH God (Num.
-14:1-10).
-YEHOVAH therefore decided to punish them, and cause that generation to wander in the wilderness, and die there, for a period of 40 years (Num.
-14:34).
+The generation of Israelites that came out of Egypt were faithless and disobedient, and feared to go into the Promised Land and fight the Canaanites (Numbers 13:21-33).
+They rebelled against Moses and against YEHOVAH God (Numbers 14:1-10).
+YEHOVAH therefore decided to punish them, and cause that generation to wander in the wilderness, and die there, for a period of 40 years (Numbers 14:34).

 If we use the number "40" as the length of a Biblical "generation," then YEHOVAH's statement in Deuteronomy 7:9 that He would bless the righteous "to a thousand generations" would compute to a time period of 40 years times 1,000 generations.
 In other words, 40 x 1,000 = 40,000 years!!!

-Since the time of Adam and Eve, mankind has been on this planet for only about 6,000 years.
-The Millennial Sabbath day, which is 1,000 years (Rev. 20:4), will be the "final day" of YEHOVAH's "week" of seven days, picturing the 7,000 year plan of YEHOVAH God, which encompasses the time from Adam and Eve till the end of the Millennium.
+Since the time of Adam and Eve, the line of Adam has been on this planet for only about 6,000 years.
+The Millennial Sabbath day, which is 1,000 years (Revelation 20:4), will be the "final day" of YEHOVAH's "week" of seven days, picturing the 7,000 year plan of YEHOVAH God, which encompasses the time from Adam and Eve till the end of the Millennium.

 But what comes after that?